Yester Epcot at Yesterland World Showcase Buses

 World Showcase double-decker bus in Germany

 The ride takes you to Mexico, China, Germany, Italy, The American Adventure, Japan, France, United Kingdom, and Canada.
-Although there are only nine countries now, there’s room for a dozen more.
+There’s room for a dozen more countries.
 As you ride around World Showcase, look carefully to see the signs announcing Israel, Spain, and Morocco.
-It’s easy to imagine that all spaces will be filled up in just a few more years.
+It’s easy to imagine that all 21 spaces will be filled up in just a few more years.

 Double-Decker Bus at Epcot Center